 Find Answers to Your Lupus Questions

 There’s much about lupus that mimics other health or skin conditions, which makes diagnosing it difficult.
 If you feel that you have several of the above symptoms, it does not necessarily mean you have lupus.
 But don’t ignore them, either.
 The disease is currently neither predictable nor curable, but treatment options to manage your condition are available.
-Contact West Dermatology for a consultation about your situation by filling out our online contact form or by calling 888-554-8740.
+Contact West Dermatology in Arizona, Nevada, or California for a consultation about your situation by filling out our online contact form or by calling 888-554-8740.

 Next, read about Melasma.